Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Geometry/ConvexHullList/readme.md

 ## How to use the sample

 Click the 'Create Convex Hull' button to create convex hull(s) from the polygon graphics.
 If the 'Union' checkbox is checked, the resulting output will be one polygon being the convex hull for the two input polygons.
 If the 'Union' checkbox is un-checked, the resulting output will have two convex hull polygons - one for each of the two input polygons.
-Click the 'Clear' button to start over.
+Click the 'Reset' button to start over.

 ## How it works